What's Opera, Doc?: Missing sound effect

 During the final editing of the short, a "tiny sound effect" was omitted from the master footage, an omission that for decades continued to disturb Chuck Jones whenever he viewed the cartoon after its initial release.
 In August 2017, the online animation journal The Dot and Line published an interview it conducted with Stephen Fossati, who was Jones' "last protégé", working with him from 1993 until his death in 2002.
 Fossati in that interview spoke with Eric Vilas-Boas, the co-founder of The Dot and Line, about Jones' "diligence to his craft" and his "relentless perfectionism".
 With regard to the absent sound effect, Vilas-Boas quoted Fossati's comments about his mentor's 45-year obsession with that "minuscule" detail in the film:

-"It's like at least probably a dozen, two dozen times that I had the privilege of watching [What's Opera, Doc?] with Chuck...
+It's like at least probably a dozen, two dozen times that I had the privilege of watching [What's Opera, Doc?] with Chuck...
 Every time, we'd get to the point where Elmer Fudd is jabbing the spear into the rabbit hole, and Bugs Bunny pops up and freezes, and Elmer Fudd freezes looking at Bugs Bunny, and the plates of his skirt fumble around.
 It's one of the things that bothered Chuck to the very end...
 [Chuck] had always intended that those plates fell, inverted, fell on Elmer Fudd's skirt.
 That they would go Dink, dink, dink, dink, dink, dink, dink, dink, dink, but Treg Brown [the sound editor responsible for the short] forgot to put the sound effects in.
 [Chuck] would watch it, and every time he would watch it, he'd give a, 'Hurgh.'
 Sort of like, 'I can't believe that happened.'
 It was quite remarkable...
 You can watch it.
 Watch the cartoon...
 When, it's 'Kill the wabbit!
 Kill the wabbit!
 Kill the wabbit?'
 He's frozen there, and you just see the Dink, dink, dink, dink.'
-Now you'll hear it."
+Now you'll hear it.

-History
+Legacy

 "Kill the Wabbit"

 What's Opera, Doc? is sometimes referred to informally and in online and printed references as "Kill the Wabbit".
 This unofficial, alternative title is derived from the line sung by Elmer to the tune of Wagner's "Ride of the Valkyries", part of the opening passage from Act Three of Die Walküre, which is also the leitmotif of the Valkyries.